-- For Hem-Fir and Spruce-Pine-Fir reduce strength by 15% (Use 85% of full strength) - For Eastern Softwoods, Western Cedar & Western Woods reduce strength by 25% (Use 75% of full strength)
+- For Hem-Fir and Spruce-Pine-Fir use 85% of full strength. - For Eastern Softwoods, Western Cedar & Western Woods use 75% of full strength.

 This means that one should, accordingly, reduce the capacity of shoring, built using these species.
-However, for Raker Shores, since the strength is effectively based on the Cleat nailing or the Picket/Soil strength, one may add 3-nails to the 17-nail pattern when using species with either 15% or 25% strength reduction species.
+However, for Raker Shores, since the strength is effectively based on the Cleat nailing or the Picket/Soil strength, one may add 3-nails to the 17-nail pattern when using species with either 85% or 75% strength reduction species listed above.